BoBch27/firevault-go/README.md

 		effect.
 			- SkipRequired: A `bool` which when `false`, means the `required` tag will not be ignored (i.e. the `required` check is not skipped).
 Default value is `true`.
 			- SkipValidation: A `bool` which when `true`, means all validation tags will be ingored (the `name` and `omitempty` tags will be acknowledged).
 Default is `false`.
-			- AllowEmptyFields: An optional `string` `slice`, which is used to specify which fields can ignore the `omitempty` and `omitemptyupdate` tags.
+			- AllowEmptyFields: An optional `string` `slice`, which is used to specify which fields can ignore the `omitempty` and `omitempty_validate` tags.
 This can be useful when a field must be set to its zero value only on certain method calls.
 If left empty, all fields will honour the two tags.
 	- *Returns*:
 		- error: An `error` in case something goes wrong during validation.
 	- ***Important***:
-		- If neither `omitempty`, nor `omitemptyupdate` tags have been used, non-specified field values in the passed in data will be set to Go's default values.
+		- If neither `omitempty`, nor `omitempty_validate` tags have been used, non-specified field values in the passed in data will be set to Go's default values.
 ```go
 user := User{
 	Email: "HELLO@BOBBYDONEV.COM",